Jaystings/Carrotsuba/README.md

 # Carrotsuba
 The Karatsuba Method made fun with ascii and python.
-It takes 2
+It takes 2 arguments or -h